-We are located about 100 miles NW of the Twin Cities metro area.
-Our district is mostly on the western edge of the large and populous Stearns County in central Minnesota.
-We sit at the source of the expansive Crow River Watershed that feeds much of the waters of our region.
+We are located about 100 miles NW of the Twin Cities.
+Our district is on the western edge of the large and populous Stearns County in central Minnesota.
+We sit at the source of the expansive Crow River Watershed that feeds much of the waters for our region.
 We host a rich agricultural economy bolstered by some of the earliest use of commercial irrigation.
 We label ourselves the Bonanza Valley because of these practices.

 The three cities form the backdrop of an area settled in the late 1800's by German and Norwegian settlers.
-Demographically, we do lack the diversity of some of our larger neighbors, but are bolstered by a significant infusion of migrant workers during the summer months.
+Demographically, we do lack the diversity of some of our larger neighbors, but are benefit by a significant infusion of migrant workers during the summer months.

 Brooten hosts our birth through 6th Grade facility and Belgrade hosts our 7th through 12th grades.
-Our students boast many accomplishments in the academics, fine arts and interscholastic activities.
+Our students boast many accomplishments in academics, fine arts and interscholastic activities.
 Our district consistently performs significantly above state average in Reading and Math and around state average in Science.
 We have a graduation rate that is consistently in the mid-90%'s.

 The benefits of going to a small school such as BBE can definitely outweigh some of the advantages of a larger school that may have more options.
 Having said that, we do have great options.
 We boast a number of college options taught right in the high school building connected to Ridgewater and Central Lakes colleges.
 We have a great Work Experience program that connects students to local industry.
 Our students are supported by over 70 Dollars for Scholars scholarships for our senior class.
 So, despite our smaller size, we use this as an advantage to know our students and to gain the flexibility to address personal needs.

+Moving on.
 We were given a $25,000 Bush School Redesign to promote this personalized learning in the district.
 We are continuing with that pilot this year in the high school and hope to continue our rise as a key academic leader in providing a 21st century school predicated on creativity, collaborative, critical thinking and communication.
 Our students are 1-1 with technology in all grades.
 Our motto for this initiative is “Up Close and Personal” as we know that the only way to help our individual students in the best manner is to know them and customize our educational approach to be both personal and individually responsive.

 Our Jaguar Kids Connection (JKC) is a 4-Star Parent-Aware rated educational program that runs 12 months a year and provides infant to school-age education.
 We cooperate with the Tri-Valley Opportunity Council to bring migrant education programs to the district.
-Overall, this is an impressive commitment by our School Board and Community Education program to create the full realm of education for all residents from womb to tomb.
+Overall, this is an impressive commitment by our School Board and Community Education program to create the full realm of education for all residents.

-Thus far, I can tell you that all the things you've heard about BBE are true.
+All the things you've heard about BBE are true.
 Our Jaguar Pride initiative (check out the link to this) is maturing into a mindset and character that shapes our school culture in every way.
 We have a very personable, dedicated and innovative staff.
 Our students are incredibly kind and respectful at home, in their community and in competition.
 Our communities form a network of great support for our students and district.
 You can literally feel this human presence when you step foot into our district.
 You will see visible passion, bold commitment and excellence.